One of the most common but worst “compliments” a client can give a PT (if results are the goal) is

 If you’ve never done the same workout twice then how do you know you are progressing?
-If you have nothing to compare.
+You need to be able to compare.

-In 15 years of training and working within the fitness industry I’ve noticed that the people who get the best results are usually the most “boring”.
-By boring I mean they get their enjoyment and excitement out of progress, rather than variety, and they consistently and patiently￼ work on their goals. ￼
+In 15 years of training and working in the fitness industry I’ve noticed that the people who get the best results are usually the most “boring”.
+By boring I mean they get their enjoyment and excitement out of staedy progress, rather than variety, and they consistently and patiently work on their goals.

-They get their buzz and thrill each session, each week, from chipping away and getting better at a few basic things.
-Chuck a few other bits and bobs into the mix to keep it interesting and you’ve got a recipe for success.
+They get their buzz and thrill each session, each week, from seeing PROGRESS – seeing RESULTS!
+They achieve this by chipping away and getting better at a few basic things.
+Chuck a few other bits and bobs into the mix to keep it interesting and you’ve got a recipe for success!

-Let me caveat this next point by saying that I do have a tendency to get bored – in fact I’m probably the worst case you’ll find because I’m far too scatty!
+Let me caveat this next point by saying that I do have a tendency to get bored, in fact I’m probably an ideal example because I’m far too scatty!
 I have the attention span of a three-year-old, the memory of a goldfish and a head like a pinball machine, so it’s taken many years of personal development for me to become what I would term “boring”.
-I.E. working steadily towards my goals and not just doing what I wanted on a whim.
-This has literally changed my life and I’m not just talking training here – I mean my entire life!
+I.E. working steadily towards my goals and not just doing what I want, following every whim.
+This has literally changed my life and I’m not just talking training here – I mean my entire LIFE!

 If I wanted “fun” then I’d probably just open the Prosecco.
 I’m not particularly training for “fun”, although I do enjoy the results and I do enjoy it whilst I’m training.
-I enjoy the environment.
-I enjoy the people.
-But, fundamentally, I’m there for results and I get my enjoyment from seeing improvement and seeing my numbers go up.
+I enjoy the environment and I enjoy the people but, fundamentally, I’m training for RESULTS (defined however you want – it could be health, fitness, aesthtics etc) and I get my enjoyment from seeing improvement and seeing my numbers go up.